-I am an Iranian-American dancer, performer, choreographer, dance educator, and seeker of social justice through dance.
-I have also worked for over 14 years as a healthcare professional and researcher to reduce health disparities among people living with HIV.
+I am an Iranian dancer, performer, choreographer, dance educator, and seeker of social justice through dance.
+I have also worked for nearly 20 years as a healthcare professional and researcher to reduce health disparities among people living with HIV.
 Now, armed with dance as my weapon, I want to make an impact through healing, creating beauty, enhancing knowledge, challenging stereotypes, and sharing a fleeting moment with another human.
 For many years, as a child, I studied and performed dances from various regions of Iran and later, as a young adult, I danced and performed New York-style Mambo, which is rooted in Afro-Cuban dancing.
-For the past six years, I have chosen to concentrate on Belly Dancing because it encompasses cultural elements that I feel most connected to, it is reflective of movement qualities that I identify with, and it connects me to the rich music from the region.
+For the past few years, I have chosen to concentrate on Belly Dancing because it encompasses cultural elements that I feel most connected to, it is reflective of movement qualities that I identify with, and it connects me to the rich music from the region.
 In Iran and many neighboring countries, dance has been prosecuted and looked down upon.
 This is why it is crucial for me to uphold the art form and the language passed down across generations through movement.
 Through dance, I want to reclaim my ethnic identity, transmit cultural knowledge, and regain the cultural expressions and heritage that have been suppressed by colonial and imperialist powers.

-After moving to the U.S., Parya joined the New York style Mambo dance company, Melaza, under the direction of April Genovese.
+After moving to the U.S., Parya joined the New York-style Mambo dance company, Melaza, under the direction of April Genovese.
 Melaza performed at numerous events such as the Los Angeles, New York, and Boston Salsa Congresses.